MOHANED8/iku_web/README.md

-## ASP.NET Core MVC E-Commerce Application
+## ASP.NET Core MVC BUYTOPIA Application

 ### **Overview**
 This modern and feature-rich ASP.NET Core MVC e-commerce application allows users to register, log in, browse products and categories, and manage their profile details.
 Administrators have enhanced capabilities, including managing products, categories, and user accounts.